Netflix/vmaf/README.md

 Above are two example scatter plots obtained from running the *run_training* and *run_testing* executors on a training and a testing dataset, respectively.

+###Cross Validation

+[python/script/run_vmaf_cross_validation.py](python/script/run_vmaf_cross_validation.py) provides tools for cross validation of parameters and models. *run_vmaf_cv* runs training on a training dataset using hyper-parameters specified in a parameter file, output a trained model file, and then test the trained model on another test dataset and report testing correlation scores.

 ###Creating New Features And Regressors

-You can also customize VMAF by plugging in third-party features or inventing new features, and specify them in the *feature_param_file*.
+You can also customize VMAF by plugging in third-party features or inventing new features, and specify them in a *feature_param_file*.
 Essentially, the 'aggregate' feature type (e.g. VMAF_feature) specified in the *feature_dict* corresponds to the *TYPE* field of a FeatureExtractor subclass (e.g. VmafFeatureExtractor).
 All you need to do is to create a new class extending the FeatureExtractor base class.

-Similarly, you can plug in a third-party regressor or invent a new regressor and specify them in the *model_param_file*.
+Similarly, you can plug in a third-party regressor or invent a new regressor and specify them in a *model_param_file*.
 The *model_type* (e.g. LIBSVMNUSVR) corresponds to the *TYPE* field of a TrainTestModel sublass (e.g. LibsvmnusvrTrainTestModel).
 All needed is to create a new class extending the TrainTestModel base class.

 For instructions on how to extending the FeatureExtractor and TrainTestModel base classes, refer to [CONTRIBUTING.md](CONTRIBUTING.md).